feath3rz/AoCode2020/README.md

 - I will copy the text for each day at the top of my python code but you can view Part 1 of each day on the website which I will also link in the code.
 - Part 2 cannot be seen by those who have not solved Part 1
 - My code will follow.
+- I won't be including the provided puzzle input since it's always different for different users.

 ## Important to Note
 There are some important things to mention when looking at my code in this repository.